-Käthe Kollwitz (1867-1945) was one of Germany’s greatest artists and she holds the distinction of being the only woman artist to make it into Ernst Gombrich’s The Story of Art.
-In 1920 she became the first female member of the Prussian Academy of Arts in Berlin and there are today three museums in Germany dedicated to her life and work, in Berlin, Cologne and Moritzburg.
+Käthe Kollwitz (1867-1945) was one of Germany’s greatest artists.
+She holds the distinction of being the only woman artist to make it into Ernst Gombrich’s The Story of Art.
+In 1920, she became the first female member of the Prussian Academy of Arts in Berlin, and there are today three museums in Germany dedicated to her life and work, in Berlin, Cologne, and Moritzburg.

 She married Karl Kollwitz in 1891 and they had two sons, Hans and Peter.
-Abandoning painting in favour of printmaking (which is mass-producible and therefore able to reach more people), Kollwitz rose to prominence at the end of the 19th century with her series of prints depicting the Silesian Weavers’ Uprising of 1844, which was followed in the early 20th century with a series on the German Peasants’ War.
-War, specifically its futility, was therefore a common theme in her works, and Kollwitz was a committed pacifist, as evidenced by the following poster in which a woman declares Nie Wieder Krieg (Never again war).
+Abandoning painting in favor of printmaking (which is mass-producible and therefore able to reach more people), Kollwitz rose to prominence at the end of the 19th century with her series of prints depicting the Silesian Weavers’ Uprising of 1844, which was followed by the early 20th century with a series on the German Peasants’ War.
+War, specifically its futility, was, therefore, a common theme in her works, and Kollwitz was a committed pacifist, as evidenced by the following poster in which a woman declares Nie Wieder Krieg (Never War Again).

-Today there is a Käthe Kollwitz Prize which recognizes the achievements of modern artists living and working in Germany.
-In Berlin, Kollwitzplatz is a popular hangout in now-trendy Prenzlauer Berg and a statue of Kollwitz (by German sculptor Gustav Seitz) can be seen there.
+Today, there is a Käthe Kollwitz Prize which recognizes the achievements of modern artists living and working in Germany.
+In Berlin, Kollwitzplatz is a popular hangout in the now-trendy Prenzlauer Berg and a statue of Kollwitz (by German sculptor Gustav Seitz) can be seen there.

-This Prussian Guardhouse (inaugurated in 1818) was turned first into a memorial to the victims of World War One, then to the victims of World War Two, and finally in 1993 it was rededicated to all the victims of war and dictatorship.
+This Prussian Guardhouse (inaugurated in 1818) was turned first into a memorial to the victims of the First World War, then to the victims of the Second World War, and finally, in 1993 it was rededicated to all the victims of the war and dictatorship.
 Inside is an enlarged version of Kollwitz’s sculpture Mother with her Dead Son, which represents the grief of Kollwitz at her son’s death as well as the anguish of all parents at the suffering caused by war.
-It resembles Michelangelo’s Pietà, but with far more pathos, because Kollwitz knew there was no chance of a resurrection.
+It resembles Michelangelo’s Pietà, but with far more pathos because Kollwitz knew there was no chance of a resurrection.
 An oculus above the artwork lets in the rain and snow.
 As a testament to the futility of war, Kollwitz’s Mother with her Dead Son is unparalleled.

 For more information on Käthe Kollwitz, see Neil MacGregor’s Germany: Memories of a Nation.